AlparslanAbdikoglu/AlparslanAbdikoglu/README.md

 </div>

-### <div align="center">I'm Alparslan Abdikoglu  a freelance developer, ICO at my own startup 👨‍💻 working on myself to be a better dev</div>
+### <div align="center">I'm Alparslan Abdikoglu  a ICO at my own startup 👨‍💻 working on myself to be a better dev</div>

 - 🔭 I’m currently working on [Cashier Basket.com] & working on [Subirat.net](https://subirat.net/)

-- 🌱 I’m currently learning Vue
+- 🌱 I’m currently etichal hacking

 - 😍Interested in Cyber Security